 It has recently come to my attention that there are people out there who decide to give their liver a little break, from alcohol, during the month of January.
 I suppose you could call this a cleanse of sorts.
 Who am I to cast aspersions on these people.
 In a way, I guess, I admire them (I’m not sure what way that is…but hey, let’s go with it for now.)
+So here’s a fun way to use a new fruit, the prickly pear, in your new year’s “cleanse.”

 I thought I would try my hand at creating a mocktail recipe that would be both appetizing and pretty.
 Is there really any point to putting something in your mouth that doesn’t taste or look good (wow…that statement could go in a couple of different directions now couldn’t it)?
 I think not.
 Well, I guess in some instances we do put things in our mouths that don’t meet those requirements, but I suppose it’s for the greater good now isn’t it?